Xi and Biden Talk US-China Respect and How Not to Turn Competition into Conflict During Virtual Summit | World

 US President Joe Biden told China’s President Xi Jinping that their mission is to ensure that competition between their two countries “does not drift into conflict” by starting the virtual summit that the two leaders keep this Monday (15).

+Biden said that “it is important for the two countries to communicate transparently and honestly, and that they must respect international rules.”

-The Chinese president, in turn, said that both should “respect each other, coexist in peace and seek cooperation in which both win”, according to the Chinese press, which added the first words of the phone call, which began at 9 pm from Brasília and is expected to last for hours.
+The Chinese president, for his part, referred to Biden as an “old friend”.
+He stated that both should “respect each other, coexist in peace and seek cooperation in which both win”, according to the Chinese press, who said the first words of the phone call, which began at 9 pm GMT and is expected to last hours.
+He added that he “hopes to work with the US president to promote positive development”

 Aside from the presidents and their interpreters, it has not been specified exactly who participates.